 - For men: Pack some collared golf shirts, preferably in light colors with simple patterns.
 You can wear them anywhere day or night, even under a light suit jacket for a fancy dinner.

 - For the beach, pack at least two swimsuits (nothing more annoying than putting on a soggy bathing suit, which dry slowly in the muggy tropics), multiple pairs of UV-rated sunglasses, waterproof sunscreen (SPF 30 minimum), a brimmed hat (to protect your head, face, neck and ears from the sun), and a sarong or wrap (for women).
-I also like to bring some aloe vera to soothe the inevitable sunburn I get despite all of the above precautions.
+You should also bring some aloe vera to soothe an inevitable sunburn.

 - In an outside luggage compartment or inside shoe valet, pack tennis shoes, flip-flops or sandals, water shoes/tevas (I once had to rent these in Jamaica -- gross!), and at least one pair of dressy shoes for evenings.